-In this article – you’ll learn how to freeze spinach and kale for smoothies so you can maximise their nutritional value…
+In this article – learn how to freeze spinach and kale for smoothies so you can maximise their nutritional value…

 Both spinach and kale can begin to wilt after just a few days.
 As the leaves lose their freshness, their nutrient content can decrease too.
 The older the produce becomes, the fewer vitamins and minerals it contains.

 So, here are our tried and tested tips on freezing spinach for smoothies (which you can totally use for kale or any other leafy greens).
 They’ll help you keep them fresh for as long as possible so that you maximise nutrient content and don’t have to throw any away.

 How Do You Freeze Spinach For Smoothies?

 Here are five simple steps to preparing and freezing spinach or kale for your green smoothies…

 - Use a dry paper towel

 - Allow air to circulate around containers